Susanty Manuhutu: Puteri Indonesia 1995

 At the age of 25, Susanty started her foray at the world of pageantry by representing her home province of Maluku in the Puteri Indonesia 1995 pageant, and was crowned on 11 April 1995 in the Jakarta Convention Center, the finale night was attended by Miss Universe 1994, Sushmita Sen of India.

 Miss Universe 1995

-Susanty represented Indonesia in Miss Universe 1995 was held on 12 May 1995 at the Windhoek Country Club Resort in Windhoek, Namibia. and was the first Puteri Indonesian winner to represent Indonesia in Miss Universe history, during the competition Susanty ended-up won "Miss Clairol Herbal Essences" special award by sponsor Clairol and Herbal Essences.
+Susanty represented Indonesia in Miss Universe 1995 was held on 12 May 1995 at the Windhoek Country Club Resort in Windhoek, Namibia. and was the first Puteri Indonesia winner to represent Indonesia in Miss Universe history.
+She did not place at the competition.